pyhrf/pyhrf/doc/sphinx/source/installation.rst

 ==============

 Instructions are given for linux and python2.7.
 The package is mainly developed and tested under Ubuntu 14.04, we then recommend this distribution.
-We officially support Ubuntu 12.04, Ubuntu 14.04 and Fedora 20.
+We officially support Ubuntu 12.04, Ubuntu 14.04 Debian stable (jessie) and Fedora 21 and 22.

 For **windows users**, a linux distribution can be installed easely inside a virtual machine such as Virtual Box.
 This wiki page explains `how to install ubuntu from scratch in Virtual Box <http://www.wikihow.com/Install-Ubuntu-on-VirtualBox>`_ or you can get some `free VirtualBox images <http://virtualboxes.org/images/ubuntu/>`_.